Engineering Transfer Agreements

-Our students have successfully transferred to many universities across Texas - Texas A&M, University of Texas at Austin, University of Texas at Arlington, and Texas Tech University, to name a few.
+MCC students have successfully transferred to universities all across Texas—including Texas A&M, UT Austin, UT Arlington, and Texas Tech, just to name a few.

-Transferring can be a tricky process, so it's best to be well-prepared.
-The ideal transfer candidate will generally have completed Calculus 1-3, Calculus-based Physics 1-2, Chemistry, and the engineering course work.
-Every situation is unique, and our faculty is available to help you through the process.
+Transferring can be a complicated process, so it pays to be prepared.
+Most students who transfer successfully have completed Calculus I–III, calculus-based Physics I–II, Chemistry, and their core engineering coursework.
+Every situation is a little different, and our faculty is here to help you figure out the best path for you.

-View the boxes below to see your transfer options for engineering and the corresponding degree plans at MCC.
-For your convenience, options are listed both by transfer university and by major.
+Use the sections below to explore your transfer options and the matching degree plans at MCC.
+Options are listed both by school and by major.

 Transfer Agreements by School